-I currently serve as a Senior Lecturer (ongoing evaluation for “Docent” level – approx. equivalent to Associate Professor) at the University of Gothenburg, Department of Applied IT, and at the University of Skövde (Sweden).
-I hold a Ph.D in cognitive Systems from Linköping University, a M.Eng. in Electronic Engineering from the University of Bologna and a M.Sc in Computer Science from the University of Skövde (see my CV page for further details).
+I currently serve as a Senior Lecturer (ongoing evaluation for “Docent” level – approx. equivalent to Associate Professor) at the University of Gothenburg, Department of Applied IT, and at the University of Skövde, School of Informatics.
+I hold a Ph.D in cognitive Systems from Linköping University, a M.Eng. in Biomedical Engineering from the University of Bologna and a M.Sc in Computer Science from the University of Skövde.

 My research interests include:

 - Biological and artificial minds (adaptive behavior, anticipation, multiple time scales, perception, embodied and situated cognition, metabolic embodiment);

 - Machine Learning (e.g. Programming by demonstration);